Misax10/CECS-327-Project-2/README.md

 - Node.js
 - npm (Node Package Manager)
 - A REST Client extension for your IDE or code editor (for testing API endpoints).
+- VS Code (Installed Extension Rest Client for testing the server)

 ## Setup Instructions